havelund/fme-industry/content/home/producers.md

  css_class = ""
 +++

-This is a list of companies offering formal methods tools and/or consulting.
+This is a list of companies offering formal methods tools and/or consulting services.

 - [AbsInt](https://www.absint.com)
   * Tool: abstract interpretation (static analysis)